 Emeritus Director, Oregon Agcitultural Experiment Station

 The knowledge generated by Station research is taught to students both in the classroom and in the field and shared with research colleagues and stakeholders through a variety of channels, including publishing in print and on the Web.
-That knowledge is also brought to the community through OSU Extension Service’s outreach and engagement.
-The Statewide Public Service programs (OAES and Extension, along with the Forestry Research Laboratory) are the engines rebuilding Oregon’s economy.
-Knowledge grows from the ground up, from Extension to research and back again.
+That knowledge is also brought to the community through OSU Extension Service’s outreach and engagement, and input from the community and other stakeholders are fed back to our researchers.
+The Statewide Public Service programs (OAES and Extension, along with the Forestry Research Laboratory) are the engines helping to rebuild Oregon’s economy.

 Money for Station research comes from several sources.
 The state general fund provides less than 30 percent of the Station’s annual funding.
 Over 55 percent comes from research grants and contracts from federal and state agencies, private sources and foundations.
 Other funds come from product sales and service fees.